kmartita/gradle-gatling-frmk/README.md

-# Gatling Load Testing Project (Java Demo Automation Project)
+# Gatling Load Testing Demo Automation Project

 This project is written in Java and utilizes the Gatling plugin for Gradle.
 For detailed usage, please refer to the [plugin documentation](https://docs.gatling.io/reference/integrations/build-tools/gradle-plugin/) on the Gatling website.<br/>